talfco/clb-polkadot/README.md

 This is a Polkadot Validator Node Docker Image base on Ubuntu 16.04 (Jelastic PaaS ready)

+Refer to the [following tutorial](https://medium.com/coinmonks/polkadot-hello-world-1-cost-effective-cloud-deployment-of-a-validator-node-d3c1bbdb9200) for more instructions.

 ## Docker Build Commands

  * docker build -t=talfco/clb-polkadot:v0.2 .